apache/apisix-ingress-controller/docs/en/latest/deployments/tke.md

 kubectl get service apisix-gateway --namespace ingress-apisix -o jsonpath='{.status.loadBalancer.ingress[].ip}'
 ```

-Another thing should be concerned that the `allow.ipList` field should be customized according to the [TKE Network Settings](https://cloud.tencent.com/document/product/457/50353), so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).
+Another thing should be concerned that the `admin.allow.ipList` field should be customized according to the [TKE Network Settings](https://cloud.tencent.com/document/product/457/50353), so that the apisix-ingress-controller instances can access the APISIX instances (resources pushing).

 ## Install apisix-ingress-controller